I fell asleep in the barber's chair! - Mourinho on going bald | Goal.com

 I fell asleep in the barber's chair! - Mourinho on going bald

-Jose Mourinho insists his sharp new haircut was actually a mistake at the barbers and not a new image as the Tottenham boss plots a successful end to the season.
+Jose Mourinho has joked that his sharp new haircut was actually a mistake at the barbers and not a new image as the Tottenham boss plots a successful end to the season.

-The Portuguese has been showing off an ultra-short trim in recent days, though he confesses it was never his intention to have so much hair chopped off.
+The Portuguese has been showing off an ultra-short trim in recent days, though he jested that it was never his intention to have so much hair chopped off.

 “Sometimes I like to feel the cold weather and I like to change a little bit,’ Mourinho told Sky Sports.
 “But this time was not the case.